 I don't know how else to say it, but this is mismanagement on a grand scale.
 I hope people will remember what the record is because it does make a difference.
-America has enjoyed unprecedented prosperity in the last 5 years, prosperity that I believe came in significant part because of an economic plan that was passed in 1993, the 5-year budget plan, that actually did the job.
+America has enjoyed unprecedented prosperity in the last 5 years, prosperity that I believe came in significant part because of an economic plan that was passed in 1993, the 5-year budget plan, that actually did the Job.
 It reduced the budget each and every year.
 I will show the comparison chart again.
 It reduced the budget each and every year since it was passed.
-When Presi dent Bush left town, he had a \$290 billion deficit.
-If you weren't counting So-cial Security surpluses, it was even worse than that; it was \$341 billion.
+When President Bush left town, he had a \$290 billion deficit.
+If you weren't counting Social Security surpluses, it was even worse than that; it was \$341 billion.
 Let's talk on a unified basis for a moment because that is how the press always reports it.
-Clinton came in and each and every year after we passed that 1993 plan, the deficit has come down.
+Clinton came in and each and every year after we passed that 1939 plan, the deficit has come down.
 So now we have a \$70 billion surplus.

+plus.

 Again, I am quick to say I don't consider this a surplus because it is counting the Social Security surplus.
 Nonetheless, dramatic progress has been made in reducing the deficit.
 That has given rise to the strongest economy in almost anyone's memory.

+Our friends on the other side who are

+amost anyone s memory.

 Our friends on the other side who are now in control are responsible for a dramatic failure, a failure to write a budget for the United States of America.
-The result is, here we are, the new fiscal year has started, we have no budget, half the appropriations bills aren't done, they will all be rolled into a stack of paper that will be probably 3 feet high, it will be slammed on our desks, and we will be told to vote on it 3 hours later.
+The result is, here we are, the mediscal year has started, we have no budget, half the appropriations bills aren't done, they will all be rolled into a stack of paper that will be probably 3 feet high, it will be slammed on our desks, and we will be told to vote on it 3 hours later.

 What a way to govern.
-What a way to manage.
+What a way to

+manage.
 It is not Bill Clinton's fault that no budget was written here.
 A budget resolution is the distinct responsibility of the Congress.
 This Congress has failed.
 I yield the floor.